The residency requirement

 - You have cancelled your Ase membership due to the residency requirement.

 - At the membership restoration you must pay the membership fee for the entire period, where your membership has been cancelled.

 By restoring your membership, you will have the option to get unemployment benefits from the 1st of the month where you seek membership restoration – naturally you will also have to fulfil the ordinary conditions for unemployment benefit entitlement.

 You can apply to have your a-kasse membership restored from the 1st February to the 31st July 2020.

 You must fulfill the residency requirement to be entitled to receive unemployment benefits.
 The residency requirement is a statutory condition, which everyone who becomes unemployed from January 1, 2019 must meet in order to receive unemployment benefits.

-In order to be entitled to unemployment benefits, it is a condition according to the residency requirement, that you have been legally resident in Denmark (including Greenland and the Faroe Islands), the EU, Norway, Lichtenstein, Iceland and Switzerland for the 5 years within the past 12 years.
-By 2020, the requirement is 6 years within 12 years and in 2021, where the residency requirement is finally phased in, the requirement will be 7 years within 12 years.
+In order to be entitled to unemployment benefits, it is a condition according to the residency requirement, that you have been legally resident in Denmark (including Greenland and the Faroe Islands), the EU, Norway, Lichtenstein, Iceland and Switzerland for 6 years within the past 12 years.
+By 2021, where the residency requirement is finally phased in, the requirement will be 7 years within 12 years.

 Am I affected by the residency requirement?

 If you were unemployed and received unemployment benefits on January 1, 2019, you will not be affected by the residency requirement right here and now.

 You are affected by the residency requirement if: